alstraab/.github/.github/ISSUE_TEMPLATE/BASIC.md

 ---
-name: Generic Report
+name: Basic Issue
-about: A simple generic template.
+about: A simple basic template.
 ---

 ### What needs to be done?